Sex After Prostate Surgery

 Penile injection therapy for sex after prostate surgery:

-.
-It is important to continue to be sexually active, or in other words to “exercise” the penis for sex after prostate surgery.
-Some researchers believe that erections enhance tissue oxygenation and suppress fibrosis (scarring).
-Until the nerves regenerate or recover sufficiently.
+If oral medications are not effective, penile injection therapy can be used to help the nerves regenerate or recover sufficiently.
 In a recent study it was shown that it is very valuable to use injection therapy to aid erections soon after surgery to increase the chances of the return of normal function.

 Penile implants for sex after prostate surgery:

 In some cases, no erectile function will return after prostate surgery.
 In such cases, you may want to explore the option of a penile implant for a permanent ED solution.
 A penile implant is an excellent option and is associated with a very high rate of patient and partner satisfaction.

 If your husband or partner is undergoing robotic surgery for prostate cancer treatment, or is in the midst of recovery, it can be difficult to know the right things to say or do.
 Your patience and understanding are the most valuable support you can provide.
 Find ways to rebuild physical intimacy with your partner, but don’t be discouraged or offended if it takes time for him to feel comfortable being intimate again.

 Prostate cancer can be an emotional journey for the entire family.
 Trust that you and your partner will soon enjoy healthy, happy sex after prostate surgery.